Y7 Catch Up Premium

 - Extra sessions at lunch for pupils to practice numeracy.

-- Discussion of pupils’ progress with Vice Principals after each PP.
+- Discussion of pupils’ progress with Assistant Principal / Vice Principal after each PP.

 Y7 funding was used to support the Accelerated Reader programme to improve literacy.
 Pupils who qualify for catch up funding are part of the programme.